Devilla/docs/ens-improvement-proposals/ensip-9-multichain-address-resolution.md

 ### Motivation

-With the increasing uptake of PNS by multi-coin wallets, wallet authors have requested the ability to resolve addresses for non-Ethereum chains inside PNS.
+With the increasing uptake of PNS by multi-coin wallets, wallet authors have requested the ability to resolve addresses for non-Pulsechain chains inside PNS.
 This specification standardises a way to enter and retrieve these addresses in a cross-client fashion.

 ### Specification